solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

   - Use the Rust `cfg!` macro to conditionally compile code based on which features are or are not enabled
-  - Create an admin-only instruction to set up a program account that can be used to store program configuration values
+  - Create an admin-only instruction to set up a program account that can be used to store admin configuration values
 description:
   "Create distinct environments, feature flags and admin-only instructions."
 ---